 Not all fishing boats are created equal.
 There are many varieties of fishing boats that are designed for a specific purpose like offshore fishing, traversing rivers and fishing around shallow lakes.
-However, you can modify almost any fishing boat and equip it so that it can serve as a capable bass fishing boat.
+However, you can modify almost any fishing boat and equip it to serve as a capable bass fishing boat.

-This is a process that takes a bit of planning and knowledge as to what exactly you need for bass fishing.
+This process takes a bit of planning and knowledge as to what exactly you need for bass fishing.
 If you’re wondering how to outfit a fishing boat for bass fishing, I’ve compiled this article as a handy guide to help you get started.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.